-There are ten appendices.
+There are seventeen appendices.

-Appendices A-1 through A-5 show the lease inclusion amounts that you may need to report if you leased a car (other than an electric car) for 30 days or more.
+Appendices A-1 through A-7 show the lease inclusion amounts that you may need to report if you leased a car (other than a truck or van, or an electric car) for 30 days or more.
 The tables are numbered.
+Appendices B-1 through B-2 show the lease inclusion amounts that you may need to report if you leased a truck or van.

-Appendices B-1 through B-5 show the lease inclusion amounts that you may need to report if you leased an electric car.
+Appendices C-1 through C-8 show the lease inclusion amounts that you may need to report if you leased an electric car.